GusttaFS/pr-issue-template/.github/ISSUE_TEMPLATE/test.md

 ---
 name: Test
-about: Suggest tests that need to be done
+about: Suggest the test that need to be done
 title: 'Test - '
 labels: ':lab_coat: Tests'
 assignees: ''